flare-foundation/docs/include/runner.md

             * Remove `src/Counter.sol`
             * Remove `test/Counter.t.sol`
         6. Copy the Solidity code above into a new file called `{{filename}}.sol` in the `src` folder.
-        7. Open the `foundry.toml` file, and add the following line at the end:
+        7. Open the `foundry.toml` file, and add the following lines at the end:
             ```toml
+            evm_version = "london"
             remappings = [ "@flarenetwork/flare-periphery-contracts/=lib/flare-foundry-periphery-package/src/"]
             ```
         8. Compile with: